 CSC 691 Master Thesis in Computer Science I 3 cr.
 The research for the master thesis must show the student's proficiency in approved topics in computer science.
-Prerequisite: Advisor Consent.

 CSC 692 Master Thesis in Computer Science II 3 cr.
 Continuation of CSC 691.
-Prerequisite: CSC 691 and Advisor consent.